-Instructor, George Washington University, Spring 2023 Political Violence and the Jihadist Movement, Department of Political Science, PSC 2993 (please email for syllabus)
+Instructor, George Washington University, Spring 2023 Political Violence and the Jihadist Movement, Department of Political Science, PSC 2993 (syllabus below) Instructor Rating: 5/5 (24 respondents)

 English-Language Teacher Excellence Center, Hebron - 2014

-Guest Lectures and Talks International Relations of the Middle East, Georgetown University - 2022 Young Women's Peacebuilding Fellowship - 2022 Social Movements, George Washington University - 2022 The Middle East, Baylor University - 2021 History of the Modern Middle East, Baylor University - 2020
+Guest Lectures and Talks Modern Middle East, Baylor University - 2023 International Relations of the Middle East, Georgetown University - 2022 Young Women's Peacebuilding Fellowship - 2022 Social Movements, George Washington University - 2022 The Middle East, Baylor University - 2021 History of the Modern Middle East, Baylor University - 2020